 Charging is convenient on both trackers, as you don't have to remove the fitness trackers in any way to charge, quite unlike the Oppo Band.
 Instead, it comes with a magnetic charging cable that holds onto the metal contacts at the back.
 Wireless charging via the Qi standard is not supported on both devices.
 However, the Huawei Band 6 offers another feature found in existing smartphones!

 It has a fast-charging function that delivers up to two days' worth of battery life in just ten minutes.
 If you're like me and are constantly forgetful or sloppy when it comes to charging your gadgets, then....
 (This is where I ended the sentence abruptly as a joke, as though I had not charged my work laptop.
 Classy, right?)

 The recommended retail price of the Xiaomi Mi Band 6 was $44 at its release, significantly lower than that of the Huawei Band 6.
 As for the big brother to the Honor Band 6, the Chinese manufacturer slapped a $60 price tag on it.
 After a few weeks on store shelves, however, the price leveled out a little bit.
 Just have a look at current prices in the following comparison:

 There is still a difference in the manufacturer's warranty: Xiaomi offers a two-year warranty, while Huawei offers 2.5 years of warranty at 30 months.
-This is one tiny difference that might make your decide on your purchase.
-There is hardly a hair's breadth in difference between the Mi Band 6 and Huawei Band 6, so warranty might be the tipping point.
+This is one tiny difference that might make you decide on your purchase.
+There is hardly a hair's breadth in the difference between the Mi Band 6 and Huawei Band 6, so the warranty might be the tipping point.